asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 - The `info` field provides information about the API.
 Here the the APIs `title`, `version`, and `description` are being defined.

-- The `server` field specifies the details of the server, including the `hostname`, `description`, and the `protocol` that is being used i.e. Kafka.
+- The `server` field specifies the details of the server, including the `host`, `description`, and the `protocol` that is being used i.e. Kafka.

 ### Step 2: Define Channels and Operations

 Next, let's move on to the channels and operations section.
-The channels are like topics in Kafka, they are the routes to which your API will be publishing/subscribing.
+The channel addresses are the topics in Kafka, they are the routes to which your API will be sending/receiving.
 The Operations section is used to describe a specific operation like how the services must interact with the channels.

 ```
 operations: